 2017 CHeST Symposium

 John MacDonald is the Independent Chairperson Network Leadership Group—Mental Health and Addictions Sector, Southern District Health Board.
 He also chairs Alliance South, Central Lakes Health Network.
-He is Elected Councillor for the Queenstown-Wakatipu Ward of the Queenstown Lakes District Council.
+He is a member of the Queenstown Lakes District Council, representing the Queenstown-Wakatipu Ward.

 Associate Professor Joanne Baxter is the Associate Dean (Māori) of the Dunedin School of Medicine and Associate Professor of Māori Health.
 She is also the Director of Kōhatu—Centre for Hauora Māori.